lvrixp/fib_service/README.md

 ### Core components and consideration ###
 * Flask web server
-    * Act as access point and rovide REST interface to end user
+    * Act as access point and provide REST interface to end user
     * Call fib client library to delegate the real work
     * Extendable to support more interface on demand
     * Scalability potential gained by deploying more access point